St Peter’s Square In Vatican City

 Just kidding.

-I didn’t go because, well, I didn’t know about it (oops) but also can’t imagine I would have gone if I did.
+I didn’t go because, well, I didn’t know about it.
 But even though I didn’t, numerous others did.
 And even though the speech had ended hours before I arrived, it was pretty cool that the ol’ Pope had brought so many people together in one place.

 Unfortunately, it meant that my plans to go sightseeing weren’t going to happen that day, which was a shame, but fortunately, I was able to find space on a tour for the next morning, so I switched my plans around and booked it in!
 Only to discover that this tour not only covered all of the key sights in Vatican City—it also included a queue jump.
 Dreamy!